-Topic & Guiding Question Student Objectives Mississippi Standards for Science (2018) Lesson 1 Animal Needs: Food Why do woodpeckers peck wood?
+Topic & Guiding Question Student Objectives Science Georgia Standards of Excellence (GSE) Lesson 1 Animal Needs: Food Why do woodpeckers peck wood?
 Students obtain information through virtual observations of different animal behaviors.
-They use this evidence to explain that one of the L.K.1B Students will demonstrate an understanding of how animals (including humans) use their physical features and their senses to learn about their environment.
-(L.K.1B.1) A STATE OF , , , basic needs of animals is food.
-L.K.3B Students will demonstrate an understanding of the interdependence of living things and the environment in which they live.
-(L.K.3B.1) Lesson 2 Animal Needs: Shelter Read-Along Where do animals live?
+They use this evidence to explain that one of the basic needs of animals is food.
+SKL2.
+Obtain, evaluate, and communicate information to compare the similarities and differences in groups of organisms.
+Lesson 2 Animal Needs: Shelter Read-Along Where do animals live?
 Students obtain information through media about how different animal homes are built.
 They use this evidence to explain that animals need shelter.
-L.K.1B Students will demonstrate an understanding of how animals (including humans) use their physical features and their senses to learn about their environment.
-(L.K.1B.1) Lesson 3 Animal Needs: Safety How can you find animals in the woods?
+SKL2.
+Obtain, evaluate, and communicate information to compare the similarities and differences in groups of organisms.
+Lesson 3 Animal Needs: Safety How can you find animals in the woods?
 Students obtain information through virtual observations of different animal behaviors.
 They use this evidence to explain that one of the basic needs of animals is shelter.
-L.K.1B Students will demonstrate an understanding of how animals (including humans) use their physical features and their senses to learn about their environment.
-(L.K.1B.1) Lesson 4 in 1000 / 1 and then Buryon Animals & Changing the Environment Read-Along How do animals make their homes in the forest?
+SKL2.
+Obtain, evaluate, and communicate information to compare the similarities and differences in groups of organisms.
+Lesson 4 in Animals & Changing the Environment Read-Along How do animals make their homes in the forest?
 Students take a nature walk to look for evidence of animal homes.
-L.K.1B Students will demonstrate an understanding of how animals (including humans) use their physical features and their senses to learn about their environment.
-(L.K.1B.1)
+SKL2.
+Obtain, evaluate, and communicate information to compare the similarities and differences in groups of organisms.